13 Types Of Business Failure With 9 Real-Life Examples

 According to them, they were getting very little returns from their manager and goods were always missing from shelves.
 When queried, the manager usually blamed it on staff members and shoplifters.

 My parents were shocked to hear that they were finding it difficult to pay their shop rent of just two million naira.
 Given the kind of crowd we see every day in that supermarket, one would think this couple was already on their way to success.
-My father, being the experienced person, was quick to point out that they made a terrible mistake by handing the care of such a large business to a non-investor.
+My father, being an experienced person, was quick to point out that they made a terrible mistake by handing the care of such a large business to a non-investor.

 If you want to do something or you want to start a project, make sure you establish top-notch management especially at its early stage.